rasik210/rasik210/README.md

 I'm Rasik.
 I'm a programmer.
 I'm an eternal learner.

 This default repository contains code for deploying a plain HTML file into Azure web app.
-This is a very simple web application containing just one HTML web page.
+This is a very basic web application containing only one HTML web page and nothing else.
 Here you can learn, how to setup end to end GitHub's CI/CD DevOps pipeline for a web application.

 Here are the steps that you can follow to run this code in Azure environment:
 - Open Azure portal.
 Now, create an Azure web app using "Node-20-lts" as runtime stack and "Linux" as target operating system.